iAmash412/Typescript-Basics/README.md

 # Typescript-Basics
-Learning the basics of type script!
+Learning the basics of typescript!